plating, anodizing, & finishing Q&As since 1989

 1st, use sand paper wherever you want the rust.
 The tin has a protective coating.

-2nd, mix equal parts of vinegar [affil links to item on Ebay & on Amazon] and bleach (outside) use enough to cover the area.
+2nd, mix equal parts of vinegar [in bulk on eBay or Amazon affil links] and bleach [adv: bleach/sodium hypochlorite in bulk on eBay or Amazon] (outside) use enough to cover the area.

-3rd, soak the tin in the vinegar [affil links to item on Ebay & on Amazon] and bleach.
+3rd, soak the tin in the vinegar and bleach.
 This only takes a few minutes.

 Beware this stinks!
 Also, this mixture will rust any tin, copper and brass -- any metal really.
 It's a lot of fun (you can get an instant patina on copper).

 After the tin starts to darken, toss out the liquid and let it dry.
 In a day or 2 you'll have lovely red rust ...